A sensitivity analysis approach to principal stratification with a continuous longitudinal intermediate outcome: Applications to a cohort stepped wedge trial: Model specification, Sensitivity parameters, and Bayesian Inference

+When calculating the posterior of PCEs, we integrate the sensitivity parameter calibration stochastically into the Bayesian workflow.
+For the duration-dependent sensitivity functions $\lambda_{\bm c}(d)$ and $\lambda_{\bm c}(-d)$, we utilize the calibrated distributions derived in Section \ref{sec:parameter}.
+In each iteration, we draw realizations of the calibrated parameters ($\theta_2(d), \zeta_1(d)$) from their respective posterior distributions obtained from the auxiliary Bayesian models.
+We then apply a set of scaling factors.
+The baseline analysis uses $k=1.0$.
+For each $k$, we calculate the sensitivity parameters as $\lambda_{\bm c}(d) = k \cdot \theta_2(d)$ and $\lambda_{\bm c}(-d) = k \cdot \zeta_1(d)$ using the sampled realizations.

+For the duration-independent correlation $\rho_{\bm c}$, we utilize the posterior distribution of the calibrated value $\rho_{\bm c}^*$ obtained from the auxiliary Bayesian model (estimated via \eqref{eq:rho}).
+In the `Calibrated' scenario (used in the primary analysis), we sample $\rho_{\bm c}$ directly from this posterior distribution in each iteration.
+We also conduct sensitivity analysis by fixing $\rho_{\bm c}$ at specific values (e.g., 0.8 or 0.9).

 Algorithm \ref{alg:PCE} presents the complete procedure for obtaining posterior samples of the PCE.
-The process consists of three main steps: (1) obtaining posterior samples of parameters from the observed data model, (2) calibrating the sensitivity parameters using methods described in Section \ref{sec:parameter}, and (3) computing the PCEs.
-For each posterior sample of the observed data model parameters and values of the sensitivity parameters, we compute the corresponding PCE following the identification results in Section \ref{sec:model}.
+The process involves fitting the observed data model (Step 1), fitting the Bayesian auxiliary models to obtain posterior distributions for the calibrated parameters (Step 2), and computing the PCEs while integrating over the uncertainty of both the model parameters and the sensitivity parameters across different scaling factors $k$ and $\rho_{\bm c}$ scenarios (Step 3).
 These posterior samples of PCEs enable the calculation of credible intervals and other posterior summaries.